What fruits and vegetables can I eat with IBS?

 As I previously mentioned, not everything in IBS diet guidelines is set in stone and different people suffer from different triggers, despite the same diagnosis.
-Some people can’t eat cinnamon, for others it’s soothing, some can still drink coffee and eat chocolate.
+Some people can’t eat cinnamon, for others it’s soothing, some can still drink coffee and eat lots of chocolate.
 The best thing to do is to cut out all the products from the ‘to avoid’ list and then, slowly (one at the time) add them to your menu again and test them on yourself.
 Always ask your doctor or dietitian for help.
 Changing diet is no easy task, and guidance is much needed.
 You may not be a good candidate for the low Fodmap diet for a variety of reasons.
 Please, always ask health professional for help.

 What fruits can I eat with IBS?

 -olives (small quantities)

 -corn (small quantities, up to one small cup at once)

 -green peas (small quantities, up to one small cup at once)